Renata Kokanović's research focuses on the intersection of health, society and medicine.

 - Senior Research Fellow, Mental Health Research Group, Primary Health Care Academic Research Centre, Faculty of Medicine, Dentistry and Health Sciences, University of Melbourne

-Editorial and Advisory Boards
+Editorial and Advisory Appointments

 - Director, Healthtalk Australia